ngs-docs/2017-ucsc-metagenomics/README.md

 =============================

 This workshop was given on April 22nd and 23th, 2017 at the the Unveristy of California, Santa Cruz..
-Instructors: Harriet Alexander, Philip Brooks and C. Titus Brown
+Instructors: Harriet Alexander, Phillip Brooks and C. Titus Brown
 TAs: Taylor Reitor and Shannon EK Joslin

 See https://2017-ucsc-metagenomics.readthedocs.io/en/latest/ for the